marek-miller/quest-bind/README.md

 ## Distributed and GPU-accelerated mode

-QuEST support for MPI and GPU accelerated computation is enabled by setting appropriate feature flags.
-To use QuEST's MPI mode, enable `mpi` feature for `quest_bind`.
+QuEST support for MPI and GPU-accelerated computation ca be enabled in `quest-bind` by setting appropriate feature flags.
+To enable QuEST's MPI mode, set the `mpi` feature for `quest_bind`.
 Simply edit `Cargo.toml` of your binary crate:

 ```toml